 If you have editing permission on a Moodle course (as a Module leader or co-teacher), you have more options to view accessibility scores and reports using Accessible Formats Ally.
 There are ‘gauges’ icons that appear next to resources that link to feedback resources and a full report available in the Navigation Tray.
 These will help you to make any changes necessary to meet the accessibility regulations (a legal requirement).

 For more information or individual support, please contact: email@example.com.

 These icons, in the shape of a fuel gauge, show you at a glance whether a file or other resource is accessible.
 These gauges also appear next to any images you include on the course.
 An accessible resource will have a green ‘full’ gauge and a resource that needs more work will be either orange or red and show as less ‘full’.

-Blackboard Ally has further guidance on accessibility scores, an except is included below.
+Blackboard, the provider of Alternative Formats Ally, has further guidance on accessibility scores, an except is included below.

 Low (0-33%): Needs help!
 There are severe accessibility issues.